Marital Property Division

 Often spouses come to a mutual decision to divorce.
 In such cases, our experienced family lawyers can provide you with the skilled legal advice necessary to negotiate a property settlement agreement that protects your rights and help you obtain a divorce judgment on an expedited basis.

-Contact a Newark divorce lawyer from our firm today to learn more about how we can represent you!
+Contact Jeffrey W. Plaza at our firm to learn more about how we can represent you!